MRPT/mvsim/docs/first-steps.rst

    </div>

-|

 Move it
 ------------

+If you are running MVSim as a ROS node, you can launch any standard teleoperation node and send motion commands to ``/cmd_vel`` as with any other robot or simulator.

+Additionally, MVSim allows you to **move the robot directly using the keyboard or a joystick**.
-Make sure of give the focus to the MVSim window, then use the keyboard to teleoperate the vehicle:
+Make sure of giving the focus to the MVSim window first, then use these keys:

 - ``w/s`` to increase/decrease the PI controller setpoint linear speed, and
 - ``a/d`` to change the corresponding angular speed, that is, rotate to the left and right.